0cyn/woa-survival-guide/README.md

-General survival guide for WoA
+general survival guide for WoA

+this isn't a walkthrough; anything i've spent more than 30 minutes trying to figure out, i've documented and thrown in here, in the hopes others dont have to also waste their time on it.

 ### WSL setup on older cpus